Delavatitude/trambots-react/README.md

 * `npm install` to download dependencies.
 * `npm start` to launch the project.

+Other tips :

+* `npm run commit` to start comitizen and do greats commits !
+Yeah :D

 ## Folder Structure

 After creation, your project should look like this: